-If you have mastitis, it's safe to continue breast-feeding.
-Continuing breast-feeding offers the added benefit of helping clear the infection in your breast.
+If you have mastitis, it's safe to continue breast-feeding and it helps clear the infection.

 To relieve your discomfort:

 - Continue to breast-feed as often and as long as your baby is hungry

 - Rest as much as possible, preferably in bed with your baby, which will encourage frequent feedings

 - Avoid prolonged overfilling of your breast with milk (engorgement) before breast-feeding

 - If you have trouble emptying a portion of your breast, apply warm compresses to the breast or take a warm shower before breast-feeding or pumping milk